-Pork Stuffed Wonton Soup is plump full of scrumptious pork stuffed wontons, onions, mushrooms, carrots, celery and Napa Cabbage in a perfectly seasoned vegetable broth!
-It is healthy, homemade and delicious.
+Wonton Soup is full of flavor from tender pork stuffed wontons, onions, mushrooms, carrots, celery, and Napa Cabbage in a perfectly seasoned vegetable broth.
+It is healthy, homemade, and delicious.

-Oh my heavens it is cold here.
+Oh my heavens, it is cold here.
 This is the second dose of extremely cold air that we have had in Missouri.
-The first one lasted about fourteen days and this one is lasting about seven days.
+The first one lasted about fourteen days, and this one is lasting about seven days.
 You know it is cold when you have to coax the dog out with treats.
 With this cold winter, soup has quickly moved up to one of the most popular categories on my blog.
-Delicious Pork Stuffed Wonton Soup is the latest soup recipe and boy is it amazing.
-We love love love this soup and it is the perfect treat for a cold winter weekend!
+Wonton Soup is the latest soup recipe, and boy, is it amazing.
+We love love love this soup, and it is the perfect treat for a cold winter weekend!

 How do you make Pork Stuffed Wonton Soup?

-Start by mixing together the pork, ginger, soy sauce, green onions, bread crumbs and egg.
+Start by mixing together the pork, ginger, soy sauce, green onions, bread crumbs, egg, salt, and pepper together.
 Cover and place in the refrigerator for a little bit while you start the soup.

-Now heat a little canola and sesame oil in a large stockpot or dutch.
-Cook the onion, mushrooms, carrots and celery for about five minutes stirring frequently.
+Now heat a little canola and sesame oil in a large pot or dutch.
+Cook the onion, mushrooms, carrots, and celery for about five minutes, stirring frequently.
 Then reduce the heat to low and add the garlic and ginger.
-Cook for about one minute stirring constantly.
-Now add the vegetable broth and simmer until the carrots are tender.
+Cook for about one minute, stirring constantly.
+Now add the vegetable broth and bring the mixture to a boil.
+Then reduce the heat and simmer until the carrots are tender.

-Once your carrots are tender add the stuffed wontons and the Napa Cabbage to the soup and simmer for about three minutes.
-Finally garnish with green onions and serve.
+Once your carrots are tender, add the stuffed wontons and the Napa Cabbage to the soup and simmer for about three minutes.
+Finally, garnish with scallions and serve.

 Helpful tips for making Wonton Soup!

-- Wonton wrappers can be found in the refrigerated produce section of most grocery stores.
+- Wonton wrappers can be found in the refrigerated section of Asian markets or most grocery stores.

 - Keep both your extra wonton wrappers and your prepared pork stuffed wontons covered with lightly moistened paper towels while you work.